CybexDex/cybex-web/app/help/en/dex/shorting.md

 # Short Selling BitAssets

-In order to increase your exposure to BTS and offer liquidity to BitAssets, such as USD, EUR, GOLD, etc., you can go *borrow* this bitAsset from the network and *sell it short*.
+In order to increase your exposure to CYB and offer liquidity to BitAssets, such as USD, EUR, GOLD, etc., you can go *borrow* this bitAsset from the network and *sell it short*.
 We will here briefly describe the procedure.